tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 0.6.2 < 0.6.3-issue-123 < 0.6.3
 ```

+How this can be used to implement a workflow is shown in the following example updating the secretsmanagement-operator.

-## Example change code in Secretsmanagement-Operator
+## Example: Update code of Secretsmanagement-Operator

-To cover the development lifecycle with Dockerimages an example change will be described.

-### Create a feature branch
+### Step 1: Create a feature branch

 To do your code changes a feature branch is needed.
-Feature branches have to follow the naming convention "feature/..." or "odaa-...".
+Feature branches have the naming convention "feature/..." or "odaa-...".
 Let´s assume we are working on the GitHub issue 3456,
 so a good name for the feature branch would be "feature/issue3456"

 Create this new branch in GitHub from the master branch.

+### Step 2: Configure Prerelease Version in feature branch

+First get an overview, how the Dockerfile for the secretsmanagement-operator is built

-### Look at the Docker image configuration
+#### Look at the Docker build configuration

-All dependencies of a Docker image are configured in the file [dockerbuild-config.yaml](automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml).
+All dependencies of a Docker image are configured in the file [automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml](../../automation/generators/dockerbuild-workflow-generator/dockerbuild-config.yaml).

 For the Secretsmanagement-Operator this is: